 - Find a home for your pens, pencils and whatever tools you have on your desk.

 - Do a weekly desktop purge—delete any files that are distracting or you no longer use and be sure to empty your computer trash bin.
+Check out these productivity apps that can help your computer stay organized.

 - Throw stuff out.
 If you have old bottles of Mountain Dew on your desk, or traces of coffee grinds everywhere—just throw it out.